+The KeySecure now provides enhanced security by placing an HSM (Hardware Security Module) card at root of trust for the device.

+KeySecure

-The KeySecure now provides enhanced security by placing an HSM card at the device's root of trust.
-With the K6 HSM card (and required configuration and administrative diligence), the KeySecure's k460 key vaulting functionality complies with the FIPS 140-2 Level 3 standard.
+With the K6 HSM card (and required configuration and administrative diligence), the KeySecure k460 key vaulting functionality complies with the FIPS 140-2 Level 3 standard.

 The PED and iKeys are the only means of authenticating and permitting access to the administrative interface of the HSM.
-Accessing the keys on the HSM, required for the KeySecure to have any key management functionality, can only occur when an administrator has physical access to the black Crypto User iKey, knows the iKey PED PIN, and has access to a PED connected (either remotely or locally) to the HSM in the KeySecure.
+Accessing the keys on the HSM, required for the KeySecure to have any key management functionality, can only occur when an administrator has physical access to the black Crypto

+User iKey, knows the iKey PED PIN, and has access to a PED connected (either remotely or locally) to the HSM in the KeySecure.